PilchardFriendly/frege_diamond/README.md

 ## Usage

-Run the Frege compiler and then run the Fibonacci main function:
+Run the Frege compiler and then run the Diamond main function:

-    lein fregec :run Fibonacci
+    lein fregec :run Diamond

 Run the Frege compiler and then run the tests:

-    lein fregec :test -v FibonacciTest
+    lein fregec :test -v DiamondTest

 You can also package up the Frege code and its runtime: